chriskal96/claimer-detection/README.md

 |---------|--------|------------|--------|--------|
 | Score   | 83.46  | 68.58      | 80.87  | 79.54  |

-The same models trained on the GNQ datasets :
+After the models were trained on SQUAD, i trained them on the GNQ datasets, and got the following results:

 | Model   | Roberta | DistilBert | Albert | Bart   |
 |---------|--------|------------|--------|--------|